-Leaf litter was collected from the three $1-m^2$ quadrats established at each tree and sifted from these quadrats using the Winkler method (Agosti et al., 2000).
-All leaf litter inside the quadrat was sifted and placed in mini-Winkler extractors and left for 72 h to collect ants and other leaf litter arthropods in containers with 70% ethyl alcohol.
-Mini-Winkler extractors were equipped with a 50-75 W incandescent light bulb to increase extraction efficiency.
+Leaf litter was collected from the three 1 m quadrats established at each tree and sifted from these quadrats using the Winkler method (Agosti et al. 2000).
+All leaf litter inside the quadrat was sifted and placed in mini-Winkler extractors and left for 72 hours to collect ants and other leaf litter arthropods in containers with 70% ethyl alcohol.
+Mini-Winkler extractors were equipped with a 50-75W incandescent light bulb to increase extraction efficiency.
 Ants were separated from other arthropods and organisms and placed in vials with 70% ethyl alcohol for further identification.
-Specimens were identified to species and morphospecies levels using the Identification Guide to the Ant Genera of the World (Bolton, 1994).
+Specimens were identified to species and morphospecies level using the "Identification Guide to the Ant Genera of the World" (Bolton 1994).